The Role of the Vestry

 - Protect St. Pat’s financial integrity

-The Rector drives these 3 responsibilities, so supporting Father Stephen through their unique talents and prayer is the vestry’s fourth and primary responsibility.
+The Rector drives these 3 responsibilities, so supporting them through their unique talents and prayer is the vestry’s fourth and primary responsibility.

 At St. Pat’s, the following diagram has been used over time to help new vestry members understand their role in relation to the congregation, the rector and the church staff: